brockhager/neuroswarm/website/kb/index.md

 - **Decentralization:** Power distributed across the network, not concentrated in corporations
 - **Transparency:** All AI decisions and training data auditable and verifiable
 - **Collaboration:** Open participation in AI development and governance
-- **Ethics:** Human values and safety built into the core architecture
-- **Accessibility:** AI tools available to individuals, not just institutions

-### Our Vision

-A future where AI is developed collectively by humanity, for humanity.
-Where every person can contribute to AI advancement, every AI decision is auditable, and every benefit is shared equitably.
-NeuroSwarm will become the foundation for a global brain - a distributed intelligence that enhances human potential while respecting individual sovereignty.

 ## Getting Started

-New to NeuroSwarm?
-Start your journey here.

-- **[NeuroSwarm Stories](/docs/stories.md)** - Platform vision, contributor journeys, and governance narrative
 - **[Interactive Quickstart](quickstart.md)** - Get running in 5 minutes with copy-paste commands
 - **[Getting Started Guide](getting-started.md)** - Complete walkthrough from environment setup to your first contribution
 - **[Prerequisites](getting-started.md#prerequisites)** - Required tools, accounts, and knowledge
 - **[Automated Setup](scripts/README.md)** - Use our setup scripts for faster onboarding

-Begin by cloning the repository, installing dependencies, and running your first build and test cycle.

-## Contributor Experience

 Learn how to contribute effectively to NeuroSwarm's development.